Vocational training restores hope for former child soldiers in Western Equatoria

 From former child soldiers to useful members of the community, their new skills provide food and other livelihood needs.

 Yambio, South Sudan - While South Sudan's civil war ended in 2018, conflict and violence affecting and involving children remains common.
-For former child soldiers still suffer from the traumas of war, a training programme allows them to recoup some of their lost childhood dreams.
+For former child soldiers who still suffer from the trauma of war, a training programme allows them to recoup some of their lost childhood dreams.